bertiewooster/bertiewooster.github.io/index.md

 Understand how the elements are related to each other.
 Emphasizes electronic configuration of the elements.

-## <a name="open-source">My open-source contributions<a>
+## Open-source contributions

 ### The RDKit cheminformatics package
 - Conceived, proposed, and coded [MolsMatrixToGridImage](https://github.com/rdkit/rdkit/pull/6080) feature to use a two-dimensional (nested) data structure as input to create molecular grid images.
 Feature was merged into the main codebase by the project maintainer and released in the 2023.09.1 release.
-It was the subject of an [article on the site Macs In Chemistry](https://macinchem.org/2023/12/06/rdkit-molsmatrixtogridimagerdkit/)
+It was the subject of an [article on the site Macs In Chemistry](https://macinchem.org/2023/12/06/rdkit-molsmatrixtogridimagerdkit/), which included:

   > If you need to display molecules and associated data in a grid then Jeremy Monat’s MolsMatrixToGridImage is exactly what you need.
 To underline just how useful this is and to highlight how it simplifies code he has written a very [nice blog post](https://bertiewooster.github.io/2023/12/02/MolsMatrixToGridImage-simplifies-code.html).

 - [Improved documentation](https://github.com/rdkit/rdkit/pulls?q=is%3Amerged+is%3Apr+author%3Abertiewooster+) by illustrating drawing capability in tutorial and adding SMILES (chemical notation) for R groups